 The Royal Palace located opposite Mount Phousi is the most remarkable of all the monuments in Luang Prabang.
-The complex comprises of a fabulous temple, the residence which is currently a museum and official buildings.
+The complex comprises of a fabulous temple and a beautiful garden in the front.

 Royal Museum timings: 8 AM to 11:30 AM and 1:30 PM to 4 PM.
 Closed on Tuesdays.

 Traditional Arts & Ethnology Centre, which is located in the town is the place to visit to check out the rich culture of Laos, where artefacts, clothing and unique things that constituted an important part of the local’s lives have been displayed.

 Traditional Arts & Ethnology Centre timings: Tuesday to Sunday from 9 AM to 6 PM

 Fun Things to Do In Luang Prabang Laos

 Here are some of the fun things to enjoy in Luang Prabang to get to know the city up close.